DataFire/Integrations/integrations/generated/azure_network/README.md

     * items [VirtualNetwork](#virtualnetwork)

 ### VirtualNetworkPeering
-* VirtualNetworkPeering `object`: Peerings in a VirtualNework resource
+* VirtualNetworkPeering `object`: Peerings in a VirtualNetwork resource
   * etag `string`: A unique read-only string that changes whenever the resource is updated
   * name `string`: Gets or sets the name of the resource that is unique within a resource group.
 This name can be used to access the resource
   * properties [VirtualNetworkPeeringPropertiesFormat](#virtualnetworkpeeringpropertiesformat)